 Chiswick Timeline of Writers & Books: A quick guide

-60 years after the closure of the Chiswick Empire in 1959, the area’s illustrious theatrical heritage is documented here and on our Writers Trail, with material from the Brentford & Chiswick Local History Society and others.
+65 years after the closure of the Chiswick Empire in 1959, the area’s illustrious theatrical heritage is documented here and on our Writers Trail, with material from the Brentford & Chiswick Local History Society and others.
 As well as its theatres, Chiswick has been home to many distinguished playwrights, actors and directors, including Harold Pinter, John Osborne, the Redgrave family and Peter Brook.

-1. The Chiswick Empire and other theatres
+1. The Chiswick Empire & other theatres & cinemas

 55 of the performers are celebrated (above) on Sir Peter Blake’s Chiswick Empire collage, created for the ‘Chiswick Timeline – A History in Arts and Maps’, the mural at Turnham Green tube station.
 These also include Tommy Cooper, Max Miller, Max Bygraves, Julie Andrews, Morecambe & Wise, Alma Cogan and Liberace, who topped the bill at the final show on June 20th 1959.
 The theatre was demolished in July 1959 to make way for the office block, Empire House.